SylvanM/sylvanm.github.io/README.md

 	- This one is [hard](https://www.reddit.com/r/rust/comments/w2tlzv/comment/igs8797/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) because of how C and Swift manage their memory differently, and what variables you can and can't pass into closures.
 I found a way to get it working for very simple cases (which I call a ["callback table"](https://github.com/SylvanM/Hemlock/blob/main/Hemlock/Utility/HL%20Core%20API/HLCore.swift)) but it won't work when multiple asynchronous calls are being made at once.
 I'm still working on this, and when I figure it out I'll write something about it here!
+- Implementing Big Number division
+	- You might think this ought to be straightforward, but I found a lot of caveats that come up when actually trying to implement, say, Knuth's algorithm from TAoCP.

 # [Rock Climbing](climbing/CLIMBING.md)
 And [here](climbing/CLIMBING.md) is where you can see cool rock climbing stuff!